xiuql/BDSIM4CEPC/manual/source/installation.rst

   > sudo make install

+.. note:: This step is not stictly necessary.
+It is possible to simply create an alias to the
+	  exectuable ``bdsim`` that exists in the build directory in your shell profile.
+This is common practice for developers who may wish to have a debug build of the code as well as the normal release build.

 To change the installation directory, see `Configuring the BDSIM Build with CMake`_ From any directory on your computer, ``bdsim`` should be available.
 From the build directory you can verify your installation using a series of tests included with BDSIM.::